 - Changing your running shoes

 - Suddenly increasing the length of your run

 - Being taller or heavier than the norm

-- Athletes who concentrate on strengthening only certain muscles in their legs, neglecting others and causing an imbalance
+- Athletes who concentrate on strengthening only specific muscles in their legs, neglecting others, and causing an imbalance

 Ignoring your pain or working through it can aggravate patellar tendonitis until it becomes chronic, in the form of patellar tendinopathy.
 Small patellar tears increase until the tendon separates from the kneecap completely, possibly requiring surgical intervention.
 If you experience a complete tear, you may hear a popping noise, notice bruising and experience significant pain.
 You may have difficulty walking or straightening your knee.
 Pay attention to your body’s signals and take note of your symptoms so you can tell your Redefine Healthcare specialist.

 After examining your knee, legs, and gait, your doctor requests imaging tests to diagnose patella tears or tendonitis fully.
 Unless the tears are extensive, your doctor starts your treatment with the most conservative and non-invasive approaches first and moves to more aggressive treatments as needed.
 Treatment options include: